piantedosi/piantedosi.github.io/pages/segmentation/precision and recall in continuous anomaly detection.md

 ## PyTorch dataset

 We will create a PyTorch dataset that will take care of image preprocessing and augmentation.
-We will also define the dataloaders to load the data at traninig time
+We will also define the dataloaders to load the data at training time

 ```py
 class SegmentationDataset(Dataset):